Brew Method

 You still control grind, ratio, water temperature, steep time, and agitation.
 You just do not need elite pouring skill to get a steady cup.

-Sizes And Filters
+Sizes and Filters

 Do not overfill the brewer.
 Leave enough headroom to stir or swirl gently without spilling.